sigpvalue/CRrpart/paper/paper.md

 RP (also known as classification and regression trees) was developed [@BREIMAN1984] as a method to create subgroups of observations with a consistent outcome based on features of the observations.
 In R [@RCORE2024], RP is implemented in the rpart package [@THERNEAU2023].
 RP models have easy to interpret output (akin to a flowchart) and can handle larger dimension data than standard regression models.
 However, they are also prone to overfitting (particularly without a hypothesis test conducted at each split) and can be difficult to generalize to a new data set.
 CR endpoints cannot be analyzed by RP algorithms for survival outcomes because of the multiple possible event types.

-Other implementations of the utilizing RP for a CR outcome have been developed (e.g., [@XU2016, @DAUDA2019]), but the code used to define the subgroups are not freely available and hypothesis testing is not included in their methods.
-Hypothesis testing was previously developed for continuous and categorical outcomes [@DYSON2018].
+Other implementations of the utilizing RP for a CR outcome have been developed (e.g., [@XU2016, @DAUDA2019]), but the code used to define the subgroups are not freely available and hypothesis testing (which was developed for continuous and categorical outcomes [@DYSON2018]) is not included in their methods.
 The R package CRrpart will recursively partition a dataset with a competing risks endpoint while conducting hypothesis testing at each split.

 ## CRrpart package

 The CRrpart package uses the CR implementation from Fine and Gray [@FINE1999] through the cmprsk R package [@GRAY2024].
-The main function for performing the analysis for the package is `CRrpart`, with `plot`, `predict`, and `print` routines also included (see example below using bmrcrr dataset from the casebase package [@BHATNAGAR2022]).
+The main function for performing the analysis for the package is `CRrpart`, with `plot`, `predict`, and `print` routines also included (see example below using a transplant (bmtcrr) dataset from the casebase package [@BHATNAGAR2022]).
 The naming conventions for CR response inputs (e.g., ftime, fstatus, cencode, failcode) established by the cmprsk package are followed for this package to ease integration.
 There are no methods to account for missing data for `CRrpart`, so only observations with complete data can be analzyed.
 The additional user inputted parameters for `CRrpart` include

 - <u>n.splits</u> Maximum number of splits
 - <u>minbucket</u> Minimum number of observations needed in each daughter node.
 Either minbucket or support needs to be specified.
-- <u>support</u> Minimum percent of observations needed in each daughter node.
+- <u>support</u> Minimum percent of observations in the mother node needed in each daughter node.
 Either minbucket or support needs to be specified.
 - <u>sig.level</u> Significance level
 - <u>iter</u> Number of iterations for the p-value calculation
 - <u>p.adj</u> Adjust p-value for multiple testing?